franklinnwren/CS269-Spring2022/index.md

 Grades will be computed based on the following factors:

-- Lecture Note Scribe 10%
+- Lecture Note Scribe 30%
-- Homework 40%
-- Paper Presentation 10%
+- Paper Presentation 30%
 - Project 40%

 ## Schedule